 We offer different roof finishes, to suit your home and the aesethically pleasing look you want to achieve.
-Most of the Log Stores we offer can have this option and you can select your roof type when adding your Log Store to your shopping basket.
+Most of the Log stores we offer can have this option and you can select this when adding your Log Store to the basket.

 The timber roofs are made of ex-1" (ex-25mm) slow-grown Swedish Redwood tongue and groove shiplap.
 This is machined in Sweden especially for us to our own profile specification and then pressure treated for longevity.
 It really is the best of this type of timber that money can buy!

 Our Slate-effect tiled roofs are made from a BBA certified polyester resin composite, approved for use on residential houses.
-These are screwed to a 12mm exterior hardwood plywood base.
-We think these are so effective and you really would not know they were not Welsh Slate unless you touch them.
+These are screwed to a 12mm marine plywood base.
+We think these are so effective and you really would not know they were not Welsh Slate until you touch them.

 Our Cedar Shingle Roofs are Canadian Western Red Cedar, and again, BBA certified for use on houses and fully treated against insect and fungal attack.
-These are also secured to a 12mm exterior hardwood plywood base.
+These are also secured to a 12mm marine plywood base.
 They will give a nice rustic effect to your log store.

 The fixings for our roof boards are made of stainless steel, again to protect against corrosion.
-Galvanised fittings will corrode in tanalised timber and the brown streaks you often see on other ordinary sheds and fences are evidence of this corrosion.
+Galvanised fittings will corrode in Tanalised timber and the brown streaks you see on ordinary sheds and fences are evidence of this corrosion.

 Where should I site my Dorset Log Store?

-Your Log Store carries a 15 year warranty against rot and fungal attack to the timber; however, this does require you to follow the above criteria particularly pertaining to the airflow and drainage of the ground it is standing on.
+Your Dorset Log Store carries a 15 year warranty against rot and insect attack to the timber; however, this does require you to follow the above criteria particularly pertaining to the airflow and drainage of the ground it is standing on.